 - 4 cups homemade chicken stock or canned chicken broth

-- 1 tablespoon fresh thyme leaves
+- 1 1/2 teaspoons fresh thyme leaves or more to taste

-- 1/2 teaspoon kosher salt, plus more if needed
+- 1/2 teaspoon kosher salt or more to taste

 - 1/2 teaspoon freshly ground black pepper

-- 1. Preheat the oven to 400ºF (204ºC).
+- Preheat the oven to 400ºF (204ºC).

-- 2. Spread the chicken bones and wings on a rimmed baking sheet lined with foil.
+- Spread the chicken bones and wings on a rimmed baking sheet lined with foil.
 Roast until well browned, about 1 hour.

 - In a small bowl, combine the butter with the flour to make a paste.

-- 4. Transfer the chicken bones and wings, along with any browned bits from the baking sheet, to a large skillet.
-Pour in the stock and bring to a boil over medium-high heat.
+- Pour the stock into the skillet and bring to a boil over medium-high heat.
 Reduce the heat to a simmer and let it gently boil and burble for 30 minutes.